 Artificial Intelligence (AI) is offering new benefits to society and businesses, aiming to transform the workplace and major industries along the way.

-Simply put, the race is on to embrace the remarkable and evolving power of Al and automation.
+Simply put, the race is on to embrace the remarkable and evolving power of AI and automation.

 As KPMG's Global Tech Report 2023 reveals, most global executives (62 percent) report an increase in performance or profitability from digital transformation initiatives related to Al and machine learning over the past 24 months.
-And 68 percent say these technologies will play a 'vital' role in helping them achieve their business objectives over the next three years, while 57 percent believe AI and machine learning will be 'important' in meeting short-term objectives.
+And 68 percent say these technologies will play a 'vital' role in helping them achieve their business objectives over the next three years, while 57 percent believe Al and machine learning will be 'important' in meeting short-term objectives.

-But as the worldwide Al proliferation in business and our everyday lives unfolds, there is a critical need for guardrails and legislation to deal with significant new risks regarding the appropriate and ethical use, development and distribution of Al. According to Trust in artificial intelligence, a global survey conducted by KPMG Australia and the University of Queensland. three in five people are wary about trusting Al systems, and 71 percent expect AI to be regulated.
-More recently, CEOs from global tech giants called for greater AI regulation at a meeting on Capitol Hill to protect people from the worst effects of Al.
+But as the worldwide Al proliferation in business and our everyday lives unfolds, there is a critical need for guardrails and legislation to deal with significant new risks regarding the appropriate and ethical use, development and distribution of Al. According to Trust in artificial intelligence, a global survey conducted by KPMG Australia and the University of Queensland, three in five people are wary about trusting Al systems, and 71 percent expect Al to be regulated.
+More recently, CEOs from global tech giants called for greater Al regulation at a meeting on Capitol Hill to protect people from the worst effects of Al.

-In response, the European Union (EU) has reached a ground-breaking provisional agreement on a comprehensive Artificial Intelligence Act (Al Act) that takes a risk-based approach to protecting fundamental rights, democracy, the rule of law and environmental sustainability. (a) Though it passed the EU parlament in March and comes into force in April 2024, with compliance expected by 2025, this legislation - the first of its kind - is anticipated to emerge as the de-facto new global standard for AI regulation.
+In response, the European Union (EU) has reached a ground-breaking provisional agreement on a comprehensive Artificial Intelligence Act (AI Act) that takes a risk-based approach to protecting fundamental rights, democracy, the rule of law and environmental sustainability.
+Though it's expected to become law in 2024, with compliance expected by 2025, this legislation - the first of its kind - is anticipated to emerge as the de-facto new global standard for AI regulation.

-With the introduction of the Al Act, the EU aims to strike a balance between fostering AI adoption and ensuring individuals' right to responsible, ethical and trustworthy use of Al. In this paper, we explore what the AI Act may mean to your organization and examine the structure of the Al Act, the obligations it imposes, the timelines for compliance and the action plan that organizations should consider.
+With the introduction of the AI Act, the EU aims to strike a balance between fostering AI adoption and ensuring individuals' right to responsible, ethical and trustworthy use of AI.
+In this paper, we explore what the AI Act may mean to your organization and examine the structure of the AI Act, the obligations it imposes, the timelines for compliance and the action plan that organizations should consider.